Reimagining operational resilience in the aftermath of COVID-19

 The world is different.
 Your resilience planning should be too.
 A resilience culture and agility, which extends beyond working remotely, will be key if you want to be ready for the challenges that lie ahead.

-So, now’s the time to start focusing on the future state of operational resilience within your organization.
+So, now’s the time to start focusing on the future state of operational resilience within your organisation.

 Here are four areas you should consider while reimagining operational resilience in the aftermath of COVID-19.